Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses

-Figure \ref{fig:distrubution_best_model} shows the parameter distributions for every group of pulses, including $\alpha$, $E_{\rm p}$, and the $K$-corrected energy flux $F$ (erg cm$^{-2}$ s$^{-1}$) over the range 1-10$^{4}$ keV, as well as the duration, $\Delta t$, of the pulses.
-In the following Figures, the data points are colored orange ($P_{1}$), turquoise ($P_{2}$), violet ($P_{3}$), yellow ($P_{4}$ or $P_{4+5+6}$)\footnote{Note that, in some cases, we combine the data for the three last pulse groups $(P_{4+5+6})$, since the parameter distributions are typically similar and an increased sample sizes improves the fits.}, cyan ($P_{5}$), and pink ($P_{6}$).
-The best Gaussian fit for each distribution is presented and the corresponding average values and standard deviations are presented in Table \ref{table:distribution}.
+Figure \ref{fig:distrubution_best_model} shows the parameter distributions for every group of pulses, including $\alpha$, $E_{\rm p}$, and the $K$-corrected energy flux $F$ (erg cm$^{-2}$ s$^{-1}$), over the range 1-10$^{4}$ keV, as well as the duration, $\Delta t$, of the pulses.
+In the following figures, the data points are colored orange ($P_{1}$), blue-magenta ($P_{2}$), violet ($P_{3}$), yellow ($P_{4}$ or $P_{4+5+6}$)\footnote{Note that, in some cases, we combine the data for the three last pulse groups $(P_{4+5+6})$, since the parameter distributions are typically similar and an increased sample size improves the fits.}, cyan ($P_{5}$), and green ($P_{6}$).
+The best Gaussian fit for each distribution is presented, and the corresponding average values and standard deviations are presented in Table \ref{table:distribution}.
 The average value of the full sample, including all pulses, $\alpha$=-0.84$\pm$0.35 and $E_{\rm p}$=$\rm log_{10}$(214)$\pm$0.42.
-These values are in agreement with previous catalogues \citep[e.g.,][]{Kaneko2006}.
+These values are in agreement with previous catalogs \citep[e.g.,][]{Kaneko2006}.

-In order to assess whether the distributions change between the different pulse groups, we use the Kolmogorov-Smirnov (KS) test.
+In order to assess whether the distributions change between the different pulse groups, we use the Kolmogorov-Smirnov (K-S) test.
 This test determines the chance probability, $P$, that two distributions are sampled from populations with identical distributions.
-For our purposes, we use $P < 10^{-2}$ to ensure that the distributions are truely different.
-In Table \ref{tab:KStest} we present the $P$-values for all the $\alpha$ and $E_{\rm p}$-distributions for the pulse groups.
+For our purposes, we use $P < 10^{-2}$ to ensure that the distributions are truly different.
+In Table \ref{tab:KStest} we present the $P$-values for all the $\alpha$ and $E_{\rm p}$ distributions for the pulse groups.